longyangking/Husky/README.md

 ##E-mail
 longyang_123@yeah.net
-You're most welcome to contact with me to discuss any details in this project.
+You're most welcome to contact with me to discuss any detail in this project.